Hate speech laws in France: Online hate speech

-On 13 May 2020, the National Assembly was passed the legislation and would likely to go effect in 18 June.
+On 13 May 2020, the National Assembly passed the legislation and it would likely to go effect in 18 June.

 On 18 June 2020, the French Constitutional Council struck down core provisions of the law.

-Selected cases
+Select cases

+1984–99

 In 1984, a judge of first instance prohibited a poster that advertised the film Ave Maria by Jacques Richard.
 The poster showed a young woman, covered only at the waist, with her arms and feet tied to a cross.
 No appeal was made.

 In 1985, three organizations asked a court in Paris to ban the film Je vous salue, Marie by Jean-Luc Godard.
 The film put the biblical story of Mary and Joseph in a modern setting.
 The organizations said the film insulted their religion.
 The court refused to ban the film.

 In 1988, a court refused to ban the film The Last Temptation of Christ by Martin Scorsese.
 Several organizations argued that the film insulted Christians, but the trial judge allowed the film to be shown if it contained the warning—and if its advertising contained the warning—that the film was not an adaptation of the Bible.

-In 1989, a court in Paris refused to ban the novel The Satanic Verses by Salman Rushdie for being an insult to Muslims because the novel was not forced on anyone.
+In 1989, a court in Paris refused to ban the novel The Satanic Verses by Salman Rushdie for being an insult to Muslims, because the novel was not forced on anyone.

-In 1994, the newspaper Le quotidien de Paris published the article L'obscurité de l'erreur by journalist, sociologist, and historian Paul Giniewski.
+In 1994, the newspaper Le Quotidien de Paris published the article L'obscurité de l'erreur by journalist, sociologist, and historian Paul Giniewski.
 The article was a reaction to the publication of the papal encyclical Veritatis Splendor.
 In the article, Giniewski criticizes the Pope, and states that "Catholic doctrine abetted the conception and the realization of Auschwitz".
 A Catholic organization initiated criminal proceedings on the ground that the article was an insult to a group because of its religion.
 The court of first instance convicted the newspaper, but the first court of appeal annulled the conviction.
 The Catholic organization launched a civil action.
-The court of first instance decided that the article constituted a defamation of Catholics.
-The first court of appeal disagreed.
+The court of first instance decided that the article constituted a defamation of Catholics, but the first court of appeal disagreed.
 The Supreme Court of Appeal held that the first court of appeal had made an error, and referred the matter back to that court.
 The first court of appeal then held Giniewski liable for defaming Catholics.
 Giniewski appealed, but the Supreme Court of Appeal rejected his contention that his aim was not to insult Catholics but to present an opinion in good faith.
 Giniewski appealed to the European Court of Human Rights.
 The European Court held that the courts of France were wrong.